ecovaci/winfoom/README.md

 }
 ```

-The possible values of `pacHttpAuthProtocol` field are: `NTLM`, `KERBEROS`, `BASIC`.
+The possible values of `pacHttpAuthProtocol` field are: `NTLM`, `BASIC`.
 You need to set this field only when the PAC file points to at least one upstream HTTP proxy.

 ---